official-setch/8bitwizards-project6/README.md

 6. Enter `rails server`
 7. Open a web brower and enter the local host address on you computer to run the page

-This will ensure that you are in the right folder.

 ## Project details and Design